gderosa/timeq/EXAMINERS_TODO.md

 - ~~the axis labels of Figs. 4.1, 4.2 are too small~~
   - &rightarrow; Axis labels increased in size.
 - ~~eq.
 (4.60) is unclear and should be motivated better~~
-  - It is a compact / "vector" form of correction terms already seen.
+  - It is a "compact" / "vector form" of correction terms already seen.
-    - The equation is not referred to anywhere in the thesis. so I am just removing it.
+    - The equation is not referred to anywhere in the thesis, so I am just removing it.
     - Have no time for a formal "proof"...
 - it should be explained why there is a difference between the numerical numbers in eqs.
-(4.69) and (4.70)
+(4.69) [now 4.68] and (4.70) [now 4.69]
 - Figure 4.5, 4.7: the captions need to be extended

 There are also minor typos that will be discussed by the internal examiner and the student.